RenderKit/oidn/README.md

 and output images, and potentially setting other parameter values as well.

-To set image paramaters of a filter, you can use one of the following
+To set image parameters of a filter, you can use one of the following
 functions:

 ``` cpp